Roboy/ParlAI/projects/roboy/ros_integration/README.md

 Roboys ROS-integration is derived from what happens through running `python projects/convai2/baselines/profilememory/interactive.py`.

 ### Data flow
-In `projects/convai2/baselines/profilememory/interactive.py` setup is done for interacting with a profilememory model, the actual interaction is defined in `parlai/scripts/interactive.py`.
-There, the agents and the world is created.
-Consult section 4 of [“ParlAI: A Dialog Research Software Platform", arXiv:1705.06476](https://arxiv.org/abs/1705.06476) for definitions.
-Our tasks world is the `DialogPartnerWorld` class (line 217ff), where function `parley` handles the interaction between the two agents.
+In `projects/convai2/baselines/profilememory/interactive.py`, setup is done for interacting with a _profilememory_ model, the actual interaction is defined in `parlai/scripts/interactive.py`.
+There, the call for creation of the agents and the world is made.
+Consult section 4 of [“ParlAI: A Dialog Research Software Platform"](https://arxiv.org/abs/1705.06476) for definitions.
+Our tasks world is defined in `ParlAI/parlai/core/worlds.py` as [`DialogPartnerWorld`](https://github.com/Roboy/ParlAI/blob/5baff6372e44a53fea4ce7b437b4f175d8f9b846/parlai/core/worlds.py#L217-L298) class (line 217ff), where function `parley` (line 237) handles the interaction between the two agents as shown below.
 ```
 def parley(self):
 """Agent 0 goes first.
 Alternate between the two agents."""